uber-archive/makisu/README.md

 ```
 With this job spec, a simple `kubectl create -f job.yaml` will start the build.
 The job status will reflect whether the build succeeded or failed.

-### Distributed cache
+# Using cache
+## Configuring distributed cache

 A distributed layer cache maps each line of a Dockerfile to a tentative layer SHA stored in Docker registry.
 Using a layer cache can significantly improve build performance.

 To use the distributed caching feature of Makisu, the builder needs to be able to connect to a *cache id store*.
-Redis can be used as a cache id store with the following Kubernetes job spec:
+For example, redis can be used as a cache id store with the following Kubernetes job spec:

 ```yaml
 # redis.yaml